Conservative California Cities Revolt Against State's Anti-Trump Policies

 "When you start to legislate that we cannot cooperate or communicate with another law enforcement partner, that is problematic," says Orange County Undersheriff Don Barnes.

-Last week, the sheriff's office began posting the release dates of inmates online, using an existing database, they say, to alert federal immigration authorities to potential immigration issues.
+Last week, the sheriff's office began posting the release dates of inmates online, using an existing database, they say, to alert federal immigration authorities to potential issues.
 That move was widely seen as an open defiance to Sacramento.
 Sheriff officials had loudly opposed SB-54 when it was under consideration last year.

 "We shouldn't be mixing public safety with politics," Barnes says.
 "And there's a crossover that keeps happening that is becoming more politically driven [that's] disregarding the public's safety."